sumanth-sadu/True-Democracy-Website/README.md

 Staya Lokatantra is Made to be Responsive, create true leaders, and help the nation move towards development.

 One can view the activeness of an government official towards the people.

+# For the project group
+Pull the folder using Git Bash

+[command] git pull 'url'

+Edit or do your applications in the downloaded folder

+Do a pull request

+Use Comments so that you wont mess up the others work

+To learn about git refer https://github.com/firstcontributions/first-contributions

+# Commands for Git Bash

+go to the directory you want to push/pull

+git init

+git pull 'url'

+git add .

+git commit -m "name of your commit"

+git push 'url' master